Vitaliy-Dob/leet-code/README.md

 Bonus points if you could solve it both recursively and iteratively.
 # 53. Maximum Subarray
 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+# 572. Subtree of Another Tree
+Given two non-empty binary trees s and t, check whether tree t has exactly the same structure and node values with a subtree of s.
+A subtree of s is a tree consists of a node in s and all of this node's descendants.
+The tree s could also be considered as a subtree of itself.